rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240128_New York Times Podcasts.md

 *  Merlin Entertainments, a global operator of theme parks and other attractions, has been
 *  developing an eight-acre beluga sanctuary in Iceland since 2012.
 *  In 2019, Merlin and its various partners transported two belugas from a Shanghai aquarium to a
-*  bay on the remote island Hémai, the same bay that housed Caico, the orca that starred
+*  bay on the remote island HÃ©mai, the same bay that housed Caico, the orca that starred
 *  in Free Willy during his attempted rehabilitation in the late 1990s.
 *  As with parallel efforts, the environment has been problematic, especially in winter.
 *  Jeff Foster, a cetacean welfare expert who worked with Caico in Iceland, recalls wind